-Products must have a standard plate count of equal to or greater than 1x107 colony forming units (CFU) per mL for liquid formulations, or equal to or greater than 1x108 CFU per gram for solid formulations, at the dilution as recommended on the label (where applicable); and

-• Products must declare microbial content and state that immunocompromised individuals should avoid contact with products containing microorganisms.
+- Products must have a standard plate count of equal to or greater than 1x107 colony forming units (CFU) per mL for liquid formulations, or equal to or greater than 1x108 CFU per gram for solid formulations, at the dilution as recommended on the label (where applicable); and - Products must declare microbial content and state that immunocompromised individuals should avoid contact with products containing microorganisms.

-Products containing compounds produced by microorganisms (e.g. enzymes) must additionally meet the following criteria:
+Products containing compounds produced by microorganisms (e.g., enzymes) must additionally meet the following criteria:

-- Bacteria used for the production of active compounds must not be present in the final preparation of the product; and - Products must not make claims which imply bacterial action; for example, 'contains microorganisms' or 'bacterial'.
+- Bacteria used for the production of active compounds must not be present in the final preparation of the product; and - Enzymes must be in liquid or dust free granule form; and - Products must not make claims which imply bacterial action; for example, 'contains microorganisms' or 'bacterial'.

-DoC 8.1: The applicant must provide documentation detailing:
+DoC 9.1: The applicant must provide documentation detailing:

-- World Health Organization classification of microorganism - Identification of the microbial strain by a culture collection listed with WFCC; - Susceptibility of the microbe to antimicrobial controls in accordance with the TGA Disinfectant Test, Option C or higher (or equivalent), and the Beckmann Dickinson BBL Antimicrobial Susceptibility Disc Method; - Standard plate count; and - Copy of the product label.
+- World Health Organization classification of microorganism; - Identification of the microbial strain by a culture collection listed with WFCC; - Susceptibility of the microbe to antimicrobial controls in accordance with the TGA Disinfectant Test, Option C or higher (or equivalent), and the Beckmann Dickinson BBL Antimicrobial Susceptibility Disc Method; - Standard plate count; and - Copy of the product label showing no claims such as 'contains microorganisms', 'bacterial', or that which implies bacterial action.

-3.5 Volatile Organic Compounds
+3.6 Volatile Organic Compounds

-Criterion 9: The total amount of volatile organic compounds (VOCs) contained in the product must not exceed 3.0% by weight once diluted as per instructions.
+Criterion 10: The total amount of volatile organic compounds (VOCs) contained in the product must not exceed 3.0% by weight once diluted as per instructions.